Farzine/first-snake-game-project-semester-1-2/README.md

  - Any C/C++ compiler and code editor

  # How to install ?
- - Download the main.cpp file
+ - Download the main.cpp and main.exe file
+ - Run the main.exe file on your code editor to instant play or,
  - Setup graphics.h library in your code editor
  - Open the main.cpp file on the code editor
  - Run the file "main.cpp"